DanielRovira/android-firmware-build-script/README.md

-# Android-firmware-build-script
+# Android firmware build script

-Scripts that I made for automatizing android firmware builds
+Scripts that I made for automatizing android firmware builds.

+Use it by running '. b' on terminal.
+Configure by edit CONFIG file